chunkyfen/Script_PowerShell_AD/README.md

-I'll help you add pedagogical explanations to this PowerShell script without changing the code or comments.
-Here's the enhanced version with descriptive paragraphs at each important section:

----

 # **PowerShell GUI Script for Active Directory User Creation - Educational Documentation**

 This document provides detailed explanations of a PowerShell script that creates a graphical user interface for adding new employees to Active Directory.
 Each section includes the original code with additional educational context to help beginners understand what's happening and why.